Learn how woodworking design software has changed the way woodworkers build and design their projects, from iteration to rendering.

 - Small hardware, including knives and accessories

-Each of these products have unique design requirements.
+Each of these products has unique design requirements.
 For example, a rocking chair is clearly used differently than a wooden knife handle.
 These factors will influence how a design comes together — and how it’s bolstered.

-The Benefits of Woodworking Design Software
+The Benefits of 3D Woodworking Design Software

 Brainstorming is merely half the battle when it comes to product creation.
 Translating that concept into a workable sample, and iterating is also critical.
-Without 3D modeling software, one might not be able to assess how a design may look in its ‘natural habitat’ before building.
+Without 3D modeling software for woodworking, one might not be able to assess how a design may look in its ‘natural habitat’ before building.
 Colors and grains are also hard to represent accurately with simple drawings.
 Woodworkers must find a way to inject realism into their design process.

-Typically, woodworkers take a 2D drawing and translate it into woodworking plans or a cutlist, and finally a 3D design.
+Typically, woodworkers take a 2D drawing and translate it into woodworking plans or a cut list, and finally a 3D design.
 Once a design has been created in a CAD program, woodworkers may adjust the following elements of their design as needed before prototyping and manufacturing:

 - Colors for natural woods, paints, and stains